sourcegraph/handbook/content/company-info-and-process/policies/acceptable-use-policy.md

 ## Background

-While Sourcegraph’s resources are intended to be used for business purposes, users are allowed to make limited personal use of computers and email provided that such use does not negatively impact the organization.
+While Sourcegraph’s resources are intended to be used for business purposes, users are allowed to make limited personal use of computers provided that such use does not negatively impact the organization.
 Such use is subject to this and all other organization security policies.

 ## Scope